confluentinc/cp-ansible/VARIABLES.md

 ### confluent_archive_scala_version

 The Scala version of the Confluent Platform archive to download.
-Something like *2.11* or *2.12*.
-If you don't have a specific version requirement then use the default.
+Possible values: 2.11, 2.12, etc. If you don't have a specific version requirement then use the default.

 Default:  2.12